 I’m happy to report, though, that I really enjoyed this book…once I got past the very confusing first few chapters, that is.
 The book started with no explanation of who the characters were, and then suddenly the book was about a bunch of different characters.
 I was so confused!
 I kept reading, figuring the author would explain all at some point, but honestly, for the first few chapters, I had no idea what was going on.

-Other than the summary at the top of this post, I don’t want to talk too much about the plot, because despite my initial confusion, it really does come together very nicely at the end, and it’s probably easier to just jump in and read without knowing too much about the plot beforehand.
+I don’t want to talk too much about the plot, because despite my initial confusion, it really does come together very nicely at the end, and it’s probably easier to just jump in and read without knowing too much about the plot beforehand.
 Just trust me when I say it will all make sense.

 The main character, Taylor, felt very real to me.
 Her actions frustrated me at times – she had a habit of pushing people away who only wanted to help her – but I felt that I could understand why she acted that way, as I gradually learned more about her childhood with the mother who abandoned her.
 I also liked that Taylor was a bit snarky at times – she made me laugh on occasion, and this book had enough heaviness to it that I appreciated it when there was some levity.